 The Center for E-Governance conducts research and teaches on the effects of digital and social change on strategy, organization and processes.
 The focal points of the center are divided into e-government and e-governance, digital participation and cooperation models.
 Examples include sustainable policy-making, the once-only principle, automated administrative procedures and data ecosystems (linked data, open data).

 The research results serve to raise awareness of changing socio-technical and legal governance structures and form the basis for decisions in public administration, politics, business, science and society.
 A high degree of inter- and transdisciplinarity is the basic paradigm of all teaching and research activities.
 Through the approach of research-driven teaching, research results and best practices from other sectors flow directly into the development and provision of the center's training and continuing education programs.

-Principle investigator for the project (Danube University Krems): Thomas Lampoltshammer
+Principle investigator for the project (University for Continuing Education Krems): Thomas Lampoltshammer

-Principle investigator for the project (Danube University Krems): Noella Edelmann
+Principle investigator for the project (University for Continuing Education Krems): Noella Edelmann

 Höchtl, B.; Edelmann, N. (2022).
 A case study of the digital agenda of the City of Vienna: e-participation design and enabling factors.
 Electronic Government, an International Journal, 18(1): 70–93

 Lovato M.; Maurer, H. (2022).
 Process and position power: a social relational research agenda about state power in negotiations.
 Journal of European Public Policy, early view: https://doi.org/10.1080/13501763.2022.2135755